 - Are written in an accessible, jargon-free style suitable for non-specialist audiences.

-- Are written by a single author or a small group of authors (as opposed to edited collections) by scholars and occasionally journalists or policymakers.
+- Are written by a single author or a small group of authors (scholars, journalists, policymakers, e.g.).

 - Will be rigorously peer reviewed.

 - Will be clearly differentiated from the AAS "Key Issues in Asian Studies" series in that "Asia Shorts" titles will: (1) not be specifically targeted for classroom use; (2) not be general introductions aimed at providing objective survey coverage like a typical textbook; and (3) not be pedagogical in focus.